Kid's Community College: KCC Riverview Southeast IB Elementary and Middle Schools, Riverview, FL

 KCC RSE International Baccalaureate school represents KCC's first tuition-free, public international educational offering.
 The school moved into a state-of-the-art campus in the summer of 2012 and as of 2014, it was serving 260 IB students in grades kindergarten through fifth grade.
 The campus has an active waiting list of more than 600 students and is fully authorized by the IBO World Organization for its PYP programming.

 KCC RSE Middle School is in the authoring process of IB candidacy and serves 6th though 8th grade students in its new 17,000sf facility next door to the elementary campus.

 KCC Preparatory High School, Riverview, FL

-KCC Preparatory High School opened its doors in the fall of 2017 in a new 30,000sf technically advanced campus in Lake Saint Charles.
+KCC Preparatory High School opened its doors in the fall of 2017 in a new 30,000sf campus in Lake Saint Charles.

-The mission of Kid’s Community College® Charter High school (KCCHS) is to provide high school students with the highest quality individualized education possible by offering a proven system of learning taught to the specific learning modality of each student we serve, using Howard Gardner's Multiple Intelligence Theory as the basis of our educational approach.
-KCCHS will integrate curricula and Next Generation Sunshine State Standards and Florida Standards with Multiple Intelligence Development Assessment Scales (MIDAS) to develop Individual Development and Education Plans (IDEPs) that are used to instruct to the unique learning modality of each student.
-The MIDAS profile and IDEP serve as the BEGINNING of a dialogue that maximizes motivation, allows the formation of action plans to focus efforts and for the most effective use of the curricula for the each student.

-As only 1 of 5 NAF preparatory academies in Hillsborough County, KCCHS aims to answer the call for a higher standard in individualized high school education and will be recognized as a first-class character building and learning educational environment that prepares its students to excel as exemplary citizens who fully understand their individual learning styles, enjoy learning, are able to engage in critical thinking, and who demonstrate complete academic mastery and leadership skills to become successful, productive and contributing high school graduates.
-National Academy Foundation (NAF) academies solve some of the biggest challenges facing education and the economy by bringing education, business and community leaders together to transform the high school experience.
-This preparation is essential if high school students wish to effectively compete for college placement and careers.
-In Hillsborough County, as of 2017, there were only 5 schools designated to be NAF Academy schools.
-Kid’s Community College Preparatory Charter High School is proud to be one of them.

 Kid's Community College Franchises

 Kid's Community College Franchises formed on November 21, 2006, and began offering KCC preschool franchises in November 2007.
 Only a select group of 85 Kid's Community College Franchises will be awarded in the Eastern U.S.